haydnv/tinychain/client/README.md

         txn.table.count())
 ```

-Now, since the program explicitly indicates that `table.count` depends on a side-effect of `table.insert`, Tinychain won't execute `table.count` until after the call to `table.insert` has completed successfully.
+Now, since the program explicitly indicates that `table.count` depends on a side-effect of `table.insert`, TinyChain won't execute `table.count` until after the call to `table.insert` has completed successfully.

 ## Object orientation

-One of Tinychain's most powerful features is its object-oriented API.
+One of TinyChain's most powerful features is its object-oriented API.
 You can use this to define your own classes, which must inherit from exactly one class, which ultimately inherits from a native class.
 For example:

 ```python
 from __future__ import annotations # needed until Python 3.10